AlexWang18/Chess/README.md

 ## Features:
 ---
 Allows for PvP games using standard chess rules and no rules alike.
+Simply enter the letter and number of the piece you want to move and the coordinates you want to move to.
+Comes with castling, pawn promotion, and En Passant
-Comes with castling, pawn promotion, and En Passant Has robust error detection that prevents the match from crashing.
+Has robust error detection that prevents the match from crashing.
 ## Starting
 Welcome to CL Chess!